B-Sense Quick Start

 Use this if:

-- you want a lighter hosted setup path
+- you want the managed hosted setup path

 - you do not want to manage your own Nightscout instance for the first setup